bonitasoft/bonita-doc/md/documents.md

     * Choose **From contract** if the document content is to be retrieved from the contract input.
     * Choose **From local file** if the document content is to be retrieved from a resource.
     * Choose **From an external system** if the document content is to be retrieved from an external system by URL For a document list, initial content is defined using a script.
 The script must return a `java.util.List`.
   * Optionally, for a local file, you can specify the media type of the content, by setting the MIME type of the document.
-If you want to specify the MIME type, click **Manage MIME type...**, and then specify the MIME type in the field that is displayed.
+5. If you want to specify the MIME type, click **Manage MIME type...**, and then specify the MIME type in the field that is displayed.
-5. When you have provided all the information for the document, click either **_Finish & Add_** to define another document or **_Finish_** if you have no more documents to define for this pool.
+6. When you have provided all the information for the document, click either **_Finish & Add_** to define another document or **_Finish_** if you have no more documents to define for this pool.

-### Editing a document in the process definition
+### Edit a document in the process definition

 1. In your process diagram, select the pool.
 2. Go to the **Details** panel, **Data** tab, **Documents** pane.
 The list of documents defined for the pool is displayed.